How long does breast augmentation recovery take?

 Modern Techniques = Less Recovery Time

-Modern surgery techniques have revolutionized recovery time for breast implant surgery patients.
+Modern surgery techniques have revolutionized recovery time for our NJ breast augmentation patients.
 You won’t be in the hospital for several days, and you won’t miss weeks of work.
 In fact, with modern techniques, you will most likely go home a few hours after surgery (you’ll need someone to drive you).
 Your NYC plastic surgeon will advise you on what level of activity is appropriate for the first few days following surgery, but you should plan on light activity only.
 Being “up and about” will help your emotional health (no one wants to feel “sick”) but overdoing it can cause a setback.

 The kinds of activities you’ll want to wait on are the more vigorous kinds of activity, like exercise.
 So, to reduce the risk of bleeding, you’ll want to wait about three weeks before returning to the gym.
 And when you do get back to exercise and working out, you’ll want to listen to your body.
 Use discomfort your guide, and back off when you need.